davidnx/NextjsStaticHosting-AspNetCore/README.md

 By design, **this library does NOT support dynamic SSR (Server Side Rendering)**.
 Applications requiring dynamic Server Side Rendering likely would prefer or need to use Node.js on the server anyway.

-## 4. Scalability and Security considerations
+## Scalability and Security considerations

-Because no custom code is exeuted to serve static files (other than ASP .NET Core's built-in Endpoint Routing and Static Files), this is just about the most efficient way to host a statically generated Next.js application.
+Because no custom code is executed to serve static files (other than ASP .NET Core's built-in Endpoint Routing and Static Files), this is just about the most efficient way to host a statically generated Next.js application.

 Additionally, because we deliberately do not support dynamic SSR, you do not need to worry about running Node.js or JavaScript in your production servers.

-## 5. Limitations
+## Limitations

 By design, this library does not support Server Side Rendering, yet it offers full support for SSG (Static Site Generation).
 This offers many of the advantages of SSR, including fast initial load and SEO-friendliness.